Today we’ll take a hard look at AmeriHome Mortgage Company, LLC, which is a direct mortgage lender based out of Southern California.

 At the moment, AmeriHome isn’t nationwide, which is one of the potential negatives.

-So make sure your state is listed before you consider getting a mortgage from AmeriHome.
+So make sure your state isn’t excluded before you consider applying for a mortgage from AmeriHome.

 Applying for a Mortgage with AmeriHome